-We normally require a Bachelor's Honours degree at 2:1 level or above from a UK higher education institution or a recognised equivalent in a subject that provides the necessary foundation for work as a primary teacher although we will consider applications from those with a 2:2 degree.
+We normally require a Bachelor's Honours degree at 2:2 level or above from a UK higher education institution or a recognised equivalent in a subject that provides the necessary foundation for work as a primary teacher.

 Trainees expecting to take a specialist module in a core subject, Special Educational Needs or Early Years must have an appropriate degree or be able to demonstrate equivalent understanding and experience.

 GCSE at grade C or above (or its equivalent) in English, mathematics and a science subject is also necessary at the point of enrolment.

 Applicants must meet the Department for Education's requirements for Initial Teacher Training, which means being medically fit and successfully completing an enhanced disclosure via the Disclosure and Barring Service (DBS).

 Get a flying start to your teaching career by gaining Qualified Teacher Status (QTS) and highlighting your SEN expertise at the same time.

 If you are interested in teaching in an SEN environment, this course has a lot to offer.
 The PGCE Primary Education with Specialism in SEN with QTS will enable you to become a reflective, critical and enquiring primary teacher.